Semantic Refinement with LLMs for Graph Representations: Prompts

 \paragraph{Node initialization.} For each node, we build an initial description by concatenating (i) an \textit{original description} and (ii) a \textit{topological summary}.
 For citation graphs, the original description is the node text (e.g., paper title and abstract).
 For datasets without node text (e.g., airport graphs), this component is omitted.
 The topological summary encodes structural cues using a fixed natural-language schema: we first state the global graph context (graph type, node type, number of nodes, edge type, and number of edges), and then append node-level property statements where each property is reported with its scalar value and its rank among all nodes.
 The exact verbalization template is shown in Figure~\ref{tab:topological-template} and follows the consistent schema adapted from \citet{wang2024tans}.

-\paragraph{Iterative refinement.} Starting from the initialized description above, we refine the target node text using a single unified prompt wrapper.
+\paragraph{Semantic refinement.} Starting from the initialized description above, we refine the target node text using a single unified prompt wrapper.
 Only the placeholders (highlighted tokens such as \V{GRAPH\_TYPE}) are swapped per node/dataset.
-Two blocks are optional: (i) a \textit{target history} block that summarizes previous rewrite attempts and the GNN feedback signals (top probability and predictive entropy), and (ii) an \textit{example} block that provides a small set of training nodes as reference for how descriptions behave under the GNN.
+An optional \textit{example} block provides a small set of training nodes as reference for how descriptions behave under the GNN, serving as in-context calibration data.
 Figure~\ref{fig:prompt-templates} shows the complete prompt layout.